pmcmd/salt-gitfs-tutorial/README.md

 # Why did I create this tutorial ?
 From the: https://docs.saltstack.com/en/latest/topics/tutorials/gitfs.html in the gitfs backend walkthrough there is a section called "SIMPLE CONFIGURATION".
-It states that you only require to change 2 things but this can be hard if you are starting from scratch.
+It states that you only require to change 2 things but this may be hard if you are starting out from scratch.

 Examples of issues with this: